-The Dual Credit Program at WISD offers an opportunity for high school students who have completed their sophomore year or received special permission granted by the district to take college-level academic courses for high school and college credit simultaneously.
+The Dual Credit Program at WISD offers an opportunity for high school students who have completed their sophomore year or received special permission granted by the district to take college level academic courses for high school and college credit simultaneously.
 Courses offered will be based upon written agreement between WISD, their institution of higher education, and must meet the Texas Education Code provisions relating to courses for joint high school and college credit.

 Students must meet all requirements for enrollment at their institution of higher education for both semesters and will be required to enroll through the college's business office.
-Students are responsible for all required fees, tuition, and books for both semesters by the deadlines given by their college professors.
-Failure to obtain required supplies could result in being dropped from the course.
 Students that have not met the acceptable dual credit tests must take a College Placement Exam (TSI Assessment).
-Students who are exempt from one part of the placement test will be required to take the TSI Assessment in the other areas before enrolling for related college courses.
-Students must take the TSI for dual credit admissions.
-TSI will be offered at WHS before student course selections.
+Students who are exempt from one part of the placement test will be required to take the TSI Assessment in the other areas prior to enrolling for related college courses.
+All students must take the TSI for dual credit admissions.
+TSI will be offered at WGHS prior to student course selections.
 Please check with your counselor for specific test dates.